R

 You need to create a Slurm job script to submit a job.
 Write your own script to

-submit a job (sbatch <script name>
+submit a job (sbatch <script name>) as shown.

 #!/bin/bash #SBATCH --job-name=My-R-Job #SBATCH --mail-user=netid@utdallas.edu # netid example: xyz180012 #SBATCH --mail-type=ALL #SBATCH --nodes=1 #SBATCH --ntasks=4 #SBATCH --output=r.result #SBATCH --partition=normal module swap intel gnu7/7.3.0 # for ganymede module load R Rscript <script-name>